Licensed Drone Pilots providing aerial photos are helping construction companies find new ways to save money and increase profits.

 While the survey team sets their GCPs, the drone service provider checks airspace, programs the flight and conducts any other preflight operations.
 Total time needed, less than one hour.

-Once ground control points are in place, drone service provider flies site capturing approximately 1,000 images.
+Once ground control points are in place, the drone service provider flies site capturing approximately 1,000 images.
 Total time on site: 1 hour.

 Total time start to completion: 24hrs